-Alaska wilderness is unique and there is a lot of it.
+Alaska wilderness is unique.
 About 95% of National Park Service land in Alaska has some wilderness protection, and accounts for about 30% of the nation’s wilderness.
 Including areas managed by the U.S. Fish and Wildlife Service and U.S. Forest Service, Alaska has more than 57 million acres of designated wilderness: watersheds, mountain ranges, glaciers, wetlands, coastlines, volcanoes, tundra, forests, and wild and scenic rivers.
-These wilderness areas support diverse wildlife populations, protect archaeological resources, provide a setting for wilderness recreation, and support the continuation of a subsistence lifestyle for local communities.
+Homelands of Indigenous peoples that are now also recognized as wilderness are the culmination of thousands of years of Indigenous land stewardship.

 Learn more about wilderness throughout the National Park Service.

 Researchers: Learn more about conducting wilderness research in Alaska's national parks.

 ANILCA and Alaska Wilderness

 Wilderness in Alaska is different, in many ways.
 This is how ANILCA shaped Alaska wilderness.

 What makes wilderness wild?
 What can you expect to experience in wilderness?

 How to experience Alaska wilderness.
 Get out there in the wild!